Language flags

 Add flags

-It’s the time to add those flags somewhere, in my case I’ve added them to standard post list as well as my yearly post list.
+It’s time to add those flags somewhere, in my case I’ve added them to the standard post list as well as my yearly post list.

 {% if post.language %}